27 Mar 3D printing and biomedical engineering with ABS and PLA

 The filaments made of ABS (acrylonitrile butadiene styrene) are used to create rigid and light objects, like Lego bricks, car parts, plumbing pipes, musical instruments like the flute and clarinet.

 The PLA, instead, it’s created by processing different plant products, including corn, potatoes or sugar beet and is considered a more ‘environmentally friendly’ compared to ABS plastic based on oil.
-Being transparent, it can be coloured, made opaque or glossy, that’s why the PLA filaments can be used even for aesthetic uses, from small household objects to an educational use in schools.
+Being transparent, it can be colored, made opaque or glossy, that’s why the PLA filaments can be used even for aesthetic uses, from small household objects to an educational use in schools.
 It can be also used for food packaging.
 However, PLA isn’t bio-degradable and it can’t degrade in your garden or in your house.
 It’s more rigid than ABS and sometimes it’s more difficult to create an accurate fit between two parts.

 The range of materials is very wide and their experimentation is constantly changing and looking for new fields of application.